spiritu-santi/CF_mig/README.md

 # Cloud Forest Migrations
 Files needed to run the results from:

-Ramírez-Barahona S, Cuervo-Robayo AP, Feeley K, Ortiz-Rodríguez A, Vásquez-Aguilar AA, Ornelas JF, Rodríguez-Correa H. 2023.
-Upslope shifts of Mesoamerican montane cloud forests. pre-print of a previous version is available at: https://www.researchsquare.com/article/rs-1036888/v1
+Ramírez-Barahona S, Cuervo-Robayo AP, Feeley K, Ortiz-Rodríguez A, Vásquez-Aguilar AA, Ornelas JF, Rodríguez-Correa H. 2024.
+Upslope shifts of species in Mesoamerican montane cloud forests *Under review*

+pre-print of a previous version is available at: https://www.researchsquare.com/article/rs-1036888/v1

 - NOTE: we urge the user to dowload and cite the climate or land-use data from the original sources.